-City & Guilds are currently working on content mapping and amplification which will be discussed with the Institute for Apprenticeships and Technical Education (the institute) in order to provide a clear guidance on progression routes.
+City & Guilds, with support from EAL, are currently involved with content mapping and amplification which will be discussed with the Institute for Apprenticeships and Technical Education (the institute) in order to provide a clear guidance on progression routes.

 Are T Levels only for 16-year olds that leave school, or for learners of any age?